-The CDD displays cost data in the dollar amount of the year that the event took place or the year a specific payment was made.
-A conversion tool is available for users to convert this "raw" data into the dollar amount in effect for the year of their choosing to determine whether costs have increased or decreased over time, or whether preventative/mitigative measures have helped to lower the cost of disasters.
+The CDD displays cost data in the dollar amount of the year that the event took place or the year the specific payment was made.
+Normalization is used to compare cost data from different time periods.
+This can help to determine whether costs have increased or decreased over time, or whether preventative/mitigating measures have helped to lower the cost of disasters.

 Contacting the Canadian Disaster Database Secretariat

 If you have technical questions about accessing or using the data in the CDD, please write to us at email@example.com.